Best Whole House Water Filter Melbourne 2026: What to Look For

 Carbon Block

-Better than GAC for chloramine, but still limited at coarser micron ratings (5–10µm).
+Better than GAC for chloramine but limited at coarse micron ratings

 Composite Carbon Block